kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 - Images from the site's own origin and `img.example.com`
 - Styles only from the site's origin.

+The CSP `frame-ancestors` directive specifies valid parents that may embed a page using iframes.
+It allows you to specify what parent source may embed a page.
+This differs from `frame-src`, which allows you to specify where iframes in a page may be loaded from.

+> Example error message in the browser console when an iframe is blocked by CSP:
+>
+> Refused to frame 'https://example.com/' because an ancestor violates the following Content Security Policy directive: "frame-ancestors https://parent1.com https://parent2.com".

 #### Hotlink Protection
 Hotlinking happens when someone embeds your hosted files (images, videos, PDFs, etc.) on their site by linking directly to your URL.
 - Bandwidth cost — You’re paying for traffic from someone else’s site.